kuma35/thinking-forth-translate/chapter6.rst

 .. hint::

-   Don't factor for the sake of factoring.
+   Don\'t factor for the sake of factoring.
 Use clich\'es.

 The phrase